Skip to content

 }

-Note: Replace INDEX_NAME with your index name.
+Note: Replace INDEX_NAME with your index name and 10 with the number of retries.

 GET /DOMAIN_ENDPOINT/_cluster/allocation/explain?pretty